-Yet in the 1980s, many growers decided to rip out their old Garnacha vines in favor of Tempranillo, which was easier to sell.
+Yet, in the 1980s, many growers decided to rip out their old Garnacha vines in favor of Tempranillo, which was easier to sell.
 Bodegas Berberana (now Arco Bodegas Unidas) planted Tempranillo and Viura in the calcareous soils found in the higher part of the area at Monte Yerga.
 They proved that Rioja Oriental could produce Tempranillo wines of high quality and finesse, with careful site selection.

-Nevertheless, there is a growing movement in Rioja Oriental to protect and celebrate Garnacha, particularly the old bush vines which, if properly handled, can produce wines of incredible concentration and potency.
+Nevertheless, there is a growing movement in Rioja Oriental to protect and celebrate Garnacha, particularly the old bush vines, which, if properly handled, can produce wines of incredible concentration and potency.
 When Alvaro Palacios released Remondo La Montesa, he set a new standard in Rioja Oriental winemaking.
-No longer can the region simply be dismissed as Rioja’s poor relation – the quality of wine being produced in this up and coming zone is unprecedented.
-Things will never be the same again – Rioja Oriental is set amaze and astound Rioja connoisseurs.
+No longer can the region be dismissed as Rioja’s poor relation – the quality of wine produced in this up and coming zone is unprecedented.
+Things will never be the same again – Rioja Oriental is set to amaze and astound Rioja connoisseurs.